verticalhost/recastin-panel/README.md

 ## What is ReCast?

 ReCast is a multi platform streaming tool written in PHP and uses nginx RTMP.
-You can throught your servers to multiple services simultaneously like Twitch, YouTube, Mixer and custom RTMP.
+You can stream through one server to multiple services

 ## Installation